Generic Name: atazanavir (A-ta-ZAN-a-vir)

 - if you have hemophilia, diabetes or high blood sugar, high cholesterol, an irregular heartbeat, gallbladder problems (eg, gallstones), or liver problems (eg, hepatitis B or C)

 - if you have kidney problems or kidney stones or you are on dialysis

 Some MEDICINES MAY INTERACT with Reyataz.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for aches and pains, allergies, angina, asthma or other lung or breathing problems, birth control, blood thinning, blood vessel problems, cancer, Cushing syndrome, cystic fibrosis, depression or other mental or mood problems, diabetes, enlarged prostate gland, erectile dysfunction, gout, heartburn or reflux disease, hepatitis C, high blood pressure, high cholesterol, HIV, immune system suppression, infections, inflammation, irregular heartbeat or other heart problems, low blood sodium levels, migraine, nausea and vomiting, opioid addiction, overactive bladder, pulmonary hypertension, seizures, sleep aid, Tourette disorder), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) may interact with Reyataz.
+- Many prescription and nonprescription medicines (eg, used for aches and pains, allergies, angina, asthma or other lung or breathing problems, birth control, blood thinning, blood vessel problems, cancer, Cushing syndrome, cystic fibrosis, depression or other mental or mood problems, diabetes, enlarged prostate gland, erectile dysfunction, gout, heartburn or reflux disease, hepatitis C, high blood pressure, high cholesterol, HIV, immune system suppression, infections, inflammation, irregular heartbeat or other heart problems, low blood sodium levels, migraine, nausea and vomiting, opioid addiction, overactive bladder, pulmonary hypertension, seizures, sleep aid, Tourette disorder), multivitamin products, and herbal or dietary supplements (eg, St. John's wort) because they may interact with Reyataz.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with Reyataz

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Reyataz may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.